Nanoprobing: Principles and operation

 A high magnification image of tungsten nanoprobes landed on a SRAM device.

-For SEM based nanoprobers, the ultra-high resolution of the microscopes that house the nanoprobing system allow the operator to navigate the probe tips with precise movement, allowing the user to see exactly where the tips will be landed, in real time.
+For SEM based nanoprobers, the ultra-high resolution of the microscopes that house the nanoprobing system allow the operator to navigate the nanoprobe tips with precise movement, allowing the user to see exactly where the tips will be landed, in real time.
 Existing nanoprobe needles or “probe tips” have a typical end-point radius ranging from 5 to 35 nm.
 The fine tips enable access to individual contacts nodes of modern IC transistors.
 Navigation of the probe tips in SEM based nanoprobers are typically controlled by precision piezoelectric manipulators.
 Typical systems have anywhere from 2 to 8 probe manipulators with high end tools having better than 5 nm of placement resolution in the X, Y & Z axes and a high accuracy sample stage for navigation of the sample under test.

 Application and capabilities for semiconductor devices

 Example of Id-Vd Measurements of an NMOS transistor.
 The plots are also known as "Family of Curves".
 Important parameters can be extracted, such as saturation current (Idsat) and leakage current (Ioff).

 Example of Id-Vg Measurements of an NMOS transistor.
 The plots are also known as "Vt Curves", since it is often used to extract the threshold voltage (Vt), which defines an approximation of when a transistor is "on" and allows current to flow across the channel.

 Common nanoprobing techniques include, but are not limited to: